 Alongside your child’s reading book, you will receive activities which you can complete at home with your child.
 These will begin being sent out once the children have settled into school life.
 The activities may include a game to play at home, an activity sheet where children can record their work and bring back to school or number games.
 We encourage you to take photographs of your child completing these activities which you can upload to your child’s profile on Tapestry.

-If your child is being collected by somebody different please ensure you have informed your child’s class teacher.
-Please be aware that it is our duty to make sure the children are safe.
-If we do not have confirmation that another arrangement has been made, we will not be able to release your child until we have spoken with you.
+If your child is being collected by somebody different, please ensure you have informed your child’s class teacher.
+Please be aware that it is our duty to make sure the children are safe and if we do not have confirmation that another arrangement has been made, we will not be able to release your child until we have spoken with you.

 If your child requires an inhaler, please hand it directly to your child’s class teacher in the original box on your child's first day.

 Our Learning Environment